nicove68/myphones-api/README.md

-# MyBank-API
+# MyPhones-API

-Basic API Rest for bank operations.
+Basic API Rest for import mobile phones from CSV file.
-In this API you can create new bank account, deposit and withdraw money, see account balance and see account transaction movements.
+In this API you can import phones, view import statistics and view mobile phone items.

 #### Technology stack